 Try one of these online or printable activities at home for even more playtime fun!

-Plan a scavenger hung!
+Plan a scavenger hunt!
 A scavenger hunt is a game in which the players gather items from a list.
 You can plan one inside or outside.
 It can even be fun to do one at night with a flashlight!
 Here are several lists to help you get started.
 Some are really creative - like collecting sounds or items that are a certain color.

 You can explore activities about different themes at PBS Kids Virtual Summer Camp with your child's favorite PBS KIDS characters!
 Themes include Read, Blast Off into Space, Get Creative with the Arts, Dive into Dinosaurs, DIY Upcycling Activities, All About Animals, and Embrace Kindness.
 Just click on a link to begin exploring.
 Both online and offline activity ideas are included.